monprin/geneWordSearch/README.rst

 This program takes in names of genes (in one of several ways, see options below), finds the annotations in the in the included databases or a user generate one.
 It will then sort the annotations it finds based on their frequency in the subset vs their frequency in the database.
 This is done using a hypergeometric distribution function from scipy.

-Using the command line interface (src/CLI.py) will output the results to a file in one of two formats, a human readable version (default), or a tsv (tab separate value) sheet for further prossesing.
-It can also take in a single gene and return the network and then do the analysis on that network (maize only).
+Using the command line interface ($ gws) will output the results to a file in one of two formats, a human readable version (default), or a tsv (tab separate value) sheet for further prossesing.

+This can also be run as a webapp for a GUI, that is why flask is required.

 Use
 ---